-Tot Time is usually held on the 2nd and 4th Tuesday of the month (exceptions may apply – check website regularly) at 10:30 a.m.
+Tot Time is usually held on the 2nd and 4th Tuesday of the month (exceptions may apply – check website regularly) in the morning.

 In the past, we’ve made slime, designed straw airplanes, and conducted countless bubbly, fizzy, and colorful science experiments.

 Tot Time often gives my girls the chance to enjoy messy sensory and science experiences that I might not take the trouble to do at home.
 Our girls love making slime, watching “elephant toothpaste” erupt, and mixing colors, but do I really want to make that kind of mess in my kitchen?
 At home, I don’t have easy-to-clean plastic tables, lab coats, goggles, or a patient museum staff member who walks around and lends a hand as needed.
 In this way, the “messy science” portion of the Tot Time experience has been invaluable to our family.

 Tot Time is included with your museum admission (which means it’s FREE for museum members).

 So why has it taken me this long to tell you all about Tot Time?
 Honestly, it’s because I’m selfish.
 You have to register in advance, because space is limited.
 If I do too good of a job promoting Tot Time, there might not be room for my girls! 🙂